Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 4. **Escalate** - The supervisor will fail itself thus escalating the problem to *its* supervisor.

 The strategy object is returned when calling the appropriate method on the `SupervisorStrategy` which we imported statically.
-Besides having to return a method in these hooks we can execute any logic, but keep in mind we can’t access the failing child's state or message with which it failed.
+Besides having to return a method in these hooks we can execute logic, but keep in mind, we can’t access the failing child's state or message with which it failed.
 Let’s look at some examples where each strategy is suitable.

 **Example 1:** Imagine we have an actor that is responsible for collecting temperature readings from sensors.
-This task will delegate getting the measures to child actors, which will call rest endpoints on these sensors.
+This task will delegate getting the measures to child actors, which will call REST endpoints on these sensors.
 We choose a `OneForOneStrategy` because the failing of one sensor doesn’t influence the readings of the other sensors (the result list of temperature readings been build in the supervisor actor).
 Whenever a temperature fails it’s perfectly acceptable to ignore it for the report, thus we choose the **stop** this service.

 **Example 2:** Imagine an actor that has to sort some objects, it delegates the sorting of 2 objects to child actors.
 Whenever a child fails, the result of the supervisor is flawed so it’s better to use a `AllForOneStrategy`.